Online Bachelor of Arts in Sociology (BA)

 Program Overview

-To be admitted to the Bachelor of Arts with a major in Sociology program, a student must have at least a 2.0 cumulative GPA and 45 transferable credit hours from previous institutions.
+To be admitted to the Bachelor of Arts program with a major in Sociology, students must have at least a 2.0 cumulative GPA and 45 transferable credit hours from previous institutions.

 A degree in sociology creates people who can see and solve problems in the world.
-We understand the world through examining the building blocks of society, such as law, religion, government, education, and media.
+We understand the world by examining society’s building blocks, such as law, religion, government, education, and media.
 Students with degrees in sociology have a broad range of skills in human relations, research, critical thinking, problem-solving, and impactful writing–all skills employers seek.
-Through research and teaching in the interest areas of criminology, environmental issues, critical thinking and ethnic studies, and globalization and political economy, faculty and students develop an understanding of everyday social behavior and the structural factors that contribute to social injustice.
+Through research and teaching in the interest areas of criminology, environmental issues, critical thinking, ethnic studies, globalization, and political economy, faculty and students develop an understanding of everyday social behavior and the structural factors that contribute to social injustice.

 Featured Courses

-Students learn about theory and how to apply it with real-world examples in both history and contemporary settings, preparing them for a variety of careers, including data analysis, government, and human resources.
+Students learn about theory and how to apply it with real-world examples in history and contemporary settings, preparing them for various careers, including data analysis, government, and human resources.

 Survey of contemporary issues and problems in sociological theory emphasizes their historical development and importance for the field.
 Students are required to form critical appraisals of the topics addressed.